-What to Say (and Not Say) After an Accident
+What to Say to Your Insurance Company After an Accident

 Insurance companies are in a tremendous hurry to get to you when you’ve been in an accident with their insured.
 Some insurance companies even dispatch an adjuster to the accident scene!
 Don’t make the mistake of believing that they’re in a hurry to pay you the value of your claim, because they’re not.
 What they are in a hurry to do is get to you before you have a lawyer.

 Your Interests vs. the Insurance Company’s Interests

 Insurance adjusters are usually a friendly bunch, personable and helpful—or so it seems.
 But before you even think of exchanging pleasantries with the adjuster, consider the insurance company’s reason for existing.

 The insurance company is not in business to help the injured.
 It is not in business to help anyone—except its stockholders, and maybe the CEO who expects a multi-million dollar annual bonus.
 The insurance company exists for the benefit of its investors.
 That’s not to say that insurance is not beneficial to you—it is.
 Not only that, it’s required by law.
 But the true interest of the insurance company is not its insured and it is not the accident victim.
 Its true interest is making money.

 As in any major corporation, profits rule.
 And insurance companies make profits by taking in more (much more) in premiums than they pay out on claims.
 So they love to sell you policies, but they hate to pay on claims.
 So in the interest of their own profits, they work very hard to avoid paying claims.
 And the adjuster is well trained and has an impressive repertoire of tricks up his sleeve to use on the unsuspecting.